sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Challenge questions

 ```
+(Component-based application architecture)
-If you are responsible for a greenfield project, would
+- If you are responsible for a greenfield project, would
   you start with Microservice architecture or monolith
   architecture?
 Why?

-In the component architecture, what is the role of
+- In the component architecture, what is the role of
   component and what is the role of application?
 How
   would you divide the required logic between the two?

-Why are we using a single repository for all 4 microservices?
+- Why are we using a single repository for all 4 microservices?
   Isn't it a violation of the first rule of 12 factor app?

+(Database related)
-In the "pal-tracker-distributed", we use 4 different
+- In the "pal-tracker-distributed", we use 4 different
   databases, one for each application.

   - Is it a recommended practice?
     Should we have a single database instead?